JoPil/OutboxPatern/README.md

 # Optimizing outbox pattern

+Main goal of this project is to identify and address bottlenecks related to scaling outbox pattern.

+Optimization technics:

+- Optimized database queries with smart indexing
+- Improved message publishing with batching
+- Streamlined database updates with batching
+- Scaled out Outbox processing with parallel workers
+- Leveraged RabbitMQ's batch publishing feature
+- Different versions of MassTransit.RabbitMQ

+The result?

+Processing from 1,350 messages per second to an impressive ~32,500 MPS.
+Or about 2.8 billion messages per day!

+\*Explore the appropriate branch to test various optimizing technics

 ## Initial container setup

 You will need a rabbitmq instance and a postgres database.
 Remember to run it on "release" mode.